"The plan was — 20s: make money; 30s: have family; and 40s: run for something and do politics."

 Michael Seibel is an Enneagram Type 1

 There's a particular kind of person who sees a broken system and can't look away.
-Not because they want credit for fixing it.
-Because the brokenness itself is an offense.
+They aren't chasing credit for fixing it.
+The brokenness itself is the offense.
 The system should work.
 It was supposed to work.
 And if nobody else is going to fix it, the anger of witnessing the dysfunction will eat them alive unless they do something.

 Michael Seibel studied how systems should work (political science at Yale).
 He tried to fix one directly (Senate campaign).
 When that system rejected his candidate, he pivoted to a system where the rules were simpler: build something, and the market tells you if it works.
 He spent seven years building companies and thirteen years building the institution that builds companies.
 Then, when the institution no longer needed him, he turned back toward the system he'd always wanted to fix.